vrijraj/genkit-with-rest-api/README.md

-# GenKit with Rest APIs
+# Genkit with Rest APIs

 Genkit is a framework designed to help you build AI-powered applications and features.